NeoGeographyToolkit/StereoPipeline/docs/outputfiles.rst

 Guide to output files
 =====================

-The ``parallel_stereo`` tool generates a variety of intermediate files that are useful for debugging.
+The ``parallel_stereo`` program (:numref:`parallel_stereo`) generates a variety of intermediate files that are useful for debugging.
 These are listed below, along with brief descriptions about the contents of each file.

 Some of these files are stored at the location given by the specified output prefix, while others are in subdirectories of that location